If your goal is to build muscle and lose fat, it's absolutely critical to maximize your body's natural production of growth hormone.

 Men following the program increased arm strength by a whopping 37%, compared with only 9% by the control group who only followed a non-GH-stimulation program.

 And remember that these GH increases were activated not by injected hormone but by completely natural means.

 So to help you get started at mastering your own growth hormone factory, here are some of the key elements you need to apply to your workouts:

 Exercise intensity is key when it comes to activating a GH response in your body.
 You want your workouts to be rather fast and furious, keeping total workout time no greater than 60 minutes.
 After that, you start to see a rapid decline in hormone response in the body.

 Keep your repetition count high (around 8-12 repetitions per set).
-This will help activate a lactic acid response in your muscles and lactic acid in turn activates the release of growth hormone.
-You're going for the "burn" in this program!
+This will help activate a lactic-acid response in your muscles, and lactic acid in turn activates the release of growth hormone.
+You're going for the "burn" in this program.

-This will really activate the lactic acid response as well as make sure you're hitting deep into your muscle fibers.
+This really will activate the lactic-acid response as well as make sure you're hitting deep into your muscle fibers.

-You're not going to want to miss out on THOSE kinds of results!
+You're not going to want to miss out on those kinds of results.